bmor2552/QQuarterlyInc/README.md

 # The Problem

 # The Solution
+Automates the task of customer preference reports. predicting the results of events like presidential campaigns or award ceremonies.

 # The Data
 The data came from a list of NYSE Companies that were registered with the SEC.
 More details on the data can be found in the Step_1 notebook, located in the Repository Guide section.